Mountain Fruits Company and MonAFFA, Pakistan

 About Mountain Fruits Company and MonAFFA, Pakistan

-The Pakistani extra territory of Gilgit-Baltistan is located in the far North of the country and forms part of the region of Kashmir ; a region which has been subject to conflicts between India, Pakistan and China for more than half a century.
-Geographically, this region is located at the foothills of the Karakorum.
-This mountain range extends over the North of Pakistan, India and Western China.
-Some of the world’s highest mountains are situated in this mountain range e.g. K2 (8051m), Gasherbrum I and II (8080m and 8034m respectively).
+The “Gilgit-Baltistan” region is a Pakistani Special Territory in the far north of the country and part of the politically disputed region of Kashmir between India and Pakistan.
+Geographically, the region lies on the foothills of the Karakoram Mountains.
+This mountain range stretches across northern Pakistan, India and western China.
+Some of the highest mountains in the world are included, such as K2 (8051m), Gasherbrum I and II (8080m and 8034m).